Fallenstedt/sassy-portfolio/content/blog/custom-radio-buttons-flutter.md

 ---
 title: "Custom Radio Buttons in Flutter"
 date: 2019-07-06
-draft: true
+draft: false
 description: Building your own custom widgets in Flutter is not that scary at all.
 By combining multiple types of widgets, we can create our own reusable radio buttons.
 ---

-You're tasked to create a native mobile app which has form.
+You're tasked to create a native mobile app which has a form.
 The form requires radio buttons and you decide to use Flutters Radio Button Widget.
-It works great initially, but you don't like the padding, you can't add icons, and overall it's too limited based on the designs you were handed.
+It works great, but you don't like the padding, you can't add icons, and overall it's too limited based on the designs you were handed.

 > Gee, I wonder if I could create my own custom flutter widgets.

-Well you're in luck because I had to create some custom radio buttons and learned some fun things along the way.
+In this Flutter tutorial, we will create a custom radio button.
+You will learn how to

+- Manage state in your widget
+- Handle user interaction
+- Trigger animations

 ## The Skeleton

-I'm going to cut to the chase and give you a hello world app to start with
+Here is the app we are starting with.
+It creates a home screen with the text hello.

 ```dart
 import 'package:flutter/material.dart';